widberg/fmtk/docs/source/fueltotemscript.rst

 Commands
 --------

- :ref:`Commands documentation entry<Commands>` for a list of commands available in FUEL.
+ See the :ref:`Commands documentation entry<Commands>` for a list of commands available in FUEL.

 Directives
 ----------